moribots/turtle_nav/README.md

 ## Navigation

+After running `source devel/setup.bash` and `catkin_make` in your catkin workspace, run `export TURTLEBOT3_MODEL=burger` to set the turtlebot3 model environment variable to burger.

+To run any of the launchfiles described below, use `roslaunch turtle_nav <launchfile_name.launch>`

 ### house_turtle.launch

 This launchfile starts by defining some arguments for reusability, including `rviz_arg` (loads an RViz config file), `house` (determines whether to use the `turtlebot3_house.launch` file), and `gmap` (determines whether to use the `turtlebot3_slam.launch` file).